-2.10 Buying Annual leave
+2.11 Buying Annual leave

 The option to buy additional Annual Leave is open to all employees (subject to earnings levels and will be subject to manager approval) with consideration to business needs.
-There is no requirement for you to participate in the scheme and buying annual leave is not an automatic right - it must be agreed and in applying you, as the employee, agree for the amount to be deducted from your net pay.
+There is no requirement for employees to participate in the scheme and buying annual leave is not an automatic right - by applying for this, employees are agreeing to the amount to be deducted from their net pay.

 A maximum of 5 days can be requested to be bought, pro rata'd for part time individuals and pro rata'd for fixed term contracts to match the duration of the contract end.
-E.g. if 6 months of the new leave year is left on fixed term contract, half the amount of leave a perm employee can request who will work the full year, e.g. 2.5 days if full time.
+E.g. if 6 months of the new leave year is left on fixed term contract, half the amount of leave a permanent employee can request who will work the full year, e.g. 2.5 days if full time.
 If the contract is extended this will not affect the payment arrangement i.e. the final payment date will remain as their original contract end date.